Home Main Dish Baked Italian Eggplant

 • Set aside for 10-15 minutes while you prepare the sauce.

-See also Baked Sesame Tofu Sticks (Video)
+See also Cheesy Baked Cauliflower Tots (Video)

 Prepare Tomato Sauce